lambdadog/emacs-nix/README.md

-Then to use this config-init package with pure-GTK emacs with native compilation, and with an emacsDir in `~/.local/share/emacs/`, assuming this package can be found at `./config-init`, I would call `emacsWithConfig` as follows:
+Then to use this config-init package with pure-GTK emacs with native compilation, and with an emacsDir in `~/.local/share/emacs/`, assuming this package can be found at `./config-init`, you would call `emacsWithConfig` as follows:

 ```nix